emad-ansari/code.io/README.md

 [x] fix the bug in compilation error when executing code.
 [x] add some loader to /problemset page and /problme/problem-title/description page so that clicking back button should render loader rather than nothing for a small amount of time
 [x] fix the active button backgorund color in shadcn pagination component and should also fix next and previous button to work properly
-[] add filter by search functionality
+[x] add filter by search functionality
-[] add button to set page size.
+[x] add button to set page size.
-[] After the login, User should automatically redirect to the page where it  was before login [] fix the bug in calling getDefualtCode inside useEffect in CodeEditor component [] add the getJavaScriptBoilerplateCode()
+[x] After the login, User should automatically redirect to the page where it  was before login [] add logout functionality
+[] fix the bug in calling getDefualtCode inside useEffect in CodeEditor component [] add the getJavaScriptBoilerplateCode()
 [] add feature to run cpp code